BiDAlab/mEBAL/README.md

 Regarding the size of mEBAL, it comprises **6,000 samples** and the corresponding **attention level** from **38 different students** while conducting a number of e-learning tasks of varying difficulty.**This information is avalible on this web [[Download Database](#instructions-for-downloading-edBB)].**

-a platform for student monitoring in remote education consisting of a collection of sensors and software that capture biometric and behavioral data.
-We define a collection of tasks to acquire behavioral data that can be useful for facing the existing challenges in automatic student monitoring during remote evaluation.
-Additionally, we release an initial database including data from 20 different users completing these tasks with a set of **basic sensors:** webcam, microphone, mouse, and keyboard; and also from more **advanced sensors:** NIR camera, smartwatch, additional RGB cameras, and an EEG band.
-Information from the computer (e.g. system logs, MAC, IP, or web browsing history) is  also stored. **This information is avalible on this web [[Download Database](http://)].**

 The following table shows the sensors and the information captured:

 ![Sin titulo](http://atvs.ii.uam.es/atvs/github/tabla.jpg)